“Abundance is a hot meal ready to eat.” — Candy Paull

 And smothered potatoes.
 Smothered cabbage with bacon.
 Smothered duck.
 (Sorry Donald.)

-Smothered or “wet” burritos abound in New Mexico.
+Smothered or “wet” burritos abound in the Southwest.
 What and where is your smothered food of choice?

 Featured photo, Crawfish Étouffée, Wikipedia.